THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 God has saved each of us by a sovereign act of grace.

-For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
-(Ephesians 2:8,9).
+For by grace you have been saved through faith, and that not of yourselves; it is the gift of God,

 All things of eternal value that have been accomplished in the Body of Christ have been of God, through God, and for God.
 His hand is not weakened today such that He cannot save by His power.

-The unifying and perfecting of the Christian Church in the time of the end will be wrought of God, through God, and for the lifting up of the great name of God in the sight of men, angels, and devils.
+The unifying and perfecting of the Christian Church in the time of the end will be prepared of God, through God, and for the lifting up of the great name of God in the sight of men, angels, and devils.
 The unifying of the Church will be accomplished by means of the outpouring of the Glory of God.

 Our main task is to be strictly obedient to the Holy Spirit of God.

-So I prophesied as I was commanded: and as I prophesied, there was a noise, and behold a shaking, and the bones came together, bone to his bone.
-And when I beheld, lo, the sinews and the flesh came up upon them, and the skin covered them above: but there was no breath in them.
-(Ezekiel 37:7,8)
+So I prophesied as I was commanded; and as I prophesied, there was a noise, and suddenly a rattling; and the bones came together, bone to bone.

 God will bring the Christians into one accord in the end-time by pouring on them a double portion of His Spirit, a double portion of the Divine Presence, which will be climaxed by the glorious appearing of our Lord, Christ, who will judge the living and the dead when His Kingdom comes.